Lee-Anne22/SQL_TECHSTYLE_RETAIL/README.md

 - **Only 36.9% are repeat customers.**

-  Could be due to a decrease in customer service or the absence of a a rewards/loyalty program.
+  It may be due to a decrease in customer service or the absence of a a rewards/loyalty program.

 ##### Business Suggestions: